Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 > ## Discussion
 >
 > Before we go any further, here are some important questions to consider.
-If you are learning at a workshop,
+If you are learning at a workshop, please use the padlet to share your ideas.
-> please use the padlet to share your ideas.
+> It's okay if you don't have answers to these questions yet.
+This course should help you find some of the answers.
 >
-> What challenges do you think you will face with a large sequence dataset?
+> - What challenges do you think you will face with a large sequence dataset?
-> How or where will you save and share your sequence files?
+> - How or where will you save and share your sequence files?
-> How will you analyze your data - what software, what computer?
+> - How will you analyze your data - what software, what computer?
 {: .challenge}

 # Sending samples to the facility